maurits-out/advent-of-code-2015/README.md

 # Advent of Code 2015

 This repository contains my solutions for [Advent of Code 2015](https://adventofcode.com/2015).
-They are written in Java and regularly updated to the latest version.
+They are written in Java.